 Do you work to live or live to work?
-Freelance designers may have started off imagining work as being flexible since they have freedom to plan for their own schedule.
+Freelance designers may have started off imagining work as being flexible since they have the freedom to plan for their own schedule.
 However, ceaseless project demands can make one’s life end up with wear and tear.
 As we all know, we become emotionally disrupted when we couldn’t get enough balance between work and lives.
 Being a workaholic may ironically backfire and prevent you from accomplishing what you want so hard.

 For sure, we read articles or get information from the internet on how to attain a more balanced lifestyle.
 Yet, do we really take actions on it?
-Or we just go for extra mile in the work so as to hit the target?
+Or we just go for the extra mile in the work so as to hit the target?
 Come and read this!
 Below are some tips to help you to strike for balance between work and life, so that you can be, however you put it as an optimal functioning human being.

 Make Time For Exercising!

 You would probably agree that most freelancers lead quite a sedentary lifestyle.
 When you spend more than three-quarters of your waking hour sitting in front of your PC, it’s easy to become physically out-of-shape.
 Everyone knows you might get all sorts of health problems like cardiovascular diseases, obesity, etc. Exercise improves your immune system, which means that you will be less likely to fall sick!